hechoendrupal/drupal-console-book/en/extending/the-command-class.md

 By extending the `ContainerAwareCommand` Class on your class for the command (instead of the more basic `Command`), you also have access to the service container.

-In other words, you can access to any configured Drupal service using the provided `get` method.
+In other words, you can access any configured Drupal service using the provided `get` method.

 1.- Import the `ContainerAwareCommand` Class.
 ```